mhhoz/flash-scripts.gitbook.io/paid-resources/flash-pawnshop/configuration.md

 }
 ```

+---

 ## Notes

-> ⚠️ Always test in a development environment first.
+> ⚠️ **Always test changes in a development environment**.

-* Some options require specific frameworks/inventory.
+* Some options require specific frameworks or inventories.
-* Restart the server after making changes.
+* Restart your server after making configuration changes.

+---

 ## Customization Tips

-* Set `Debug = true` during setup.
+* Set `Debug = true` during setup for detailed logs.
-* Use `shared product lists` to sync pricing.
+* Use `shared product lists` to sync pricing across locations.
-* Match price settings with your economy.
+* Match price settings with your in-game economy.

+---

 ## Compatibility

-Ensure all frameworks and inventory dependencies are up to date and supported.
+Ensure all frameworks, inventories, and dependencies are **up to date and supported** by the resource.